-After a two-year hiatus due to the pandemic, the Conservation Leadership Series is re-launching in 2022!
-The program engages a group of young professionals from diverse industries in a nine-month, immersive educational experience that weaves together a series of briefings, field experiences, and networking opportunities to learn about the issues and complexities of land and water conservation.
+The Conservation Leadership Series engages a cohort of young professionals from diverse industries in a nine-month, immersive educational experience that weaves together a series of briefings, field experiences, and networking opportunities to learn about the issues and complexities of land and water conservation.
 The goal of the program is for graduates to integrate their learning into their professional and personal lives, ultimately cultivating a strong conservation ethic across the state.
 It simultaneously educates and inspires a new generation of conservation champions while providing Colorado Open Lands with an invaluable connection to our state’s emerging leadership.

-There is no better evaluation of the impact of the Conservation Leadership Series program than one written by first-year participant Emily Orbanbeck as she described her experience:
+There is no better evaluation of the impact of the Conservation Leadership Series program than one written by first-year participant Emily Orbanek as she described her experience:

 “While many kids not raised in the outdoors develop a sense of value of the land, especially in a state like Colorado, that sense does not always translate to an understanding of how the land impacts our quality of life, or why conservation is important.
 Colorado Open Lands’ Conservation Leadership Series is changing that paradigm by engaging young leaders from across all sectors – business, tech, law, real estate, finance – and showing them how the land enriches their lives.